ElanVB/noisy_signal_prop/README.md

 ### References

 B. Poole, S. Lahiri, M. Raghu, J. Sohl-Dickstein, and S. Ganguli.
 Exponential expressivity in deep neural networks through transient chaos.
 Neural Information Processing Systems, 2016.

+### NOTE

+**This repository is still under construction, while all the code necessary to reproduce results in the paper is present, much of the supporting code for the notebooks is not yet in a user friendly state.**
+**Expect this to change soon.**